MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/use-prediction-api.md

 :::image type="content" source="media/use-prediction-api/prediction-api-info.png" alt-text="Screenshot of the performance tab, with a red rectangle surrounding the Prediction URL value for using an image file and the Prediction-Key value.":::

+You must be assigned at least the **[Cognitive Services User](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/ai-machine-learning#cognitive-services-user)** role to view the keys.

 ## Submit data to the service

 This guide assumes that you already constructed a **[CustomVisionPredictionClient](/dotnet/api/microsoft.azure.cognitiveservices.vision.customvision.prediction.customvisionpredictionclient)** object, named `predictionClient`, with your Custom Vision prediction key and endpoint URL.
 For instructions on how to set up this feature, follow one of the [quickstarts](quickstarts/image-classification.md).